hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 > _Later in this workshop when we perform differential enrichment analysis, we will discuss normalization in more detail._

 In order to perform the vst, we will use the [DESeq2 package](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
 First, we create a DESeq2 object and then we run the `vst()` function.
-Following that we can extract the vst transformed counts for visualization.
+Following that step, we can extract the vst transformed counts for visualization.

 ```
 # Create DESeq2 object